seriallink/lists/README.md

 # lists
-An alternative implementation of Go list using array
+An alternative implementation of Go list using []string